UK mortgages for South African residents: expats and SA nationals

 - You’re planning to return to the UK, for business, family or health reasons, and want a home to return to

-Applicants who are currently resident outside the UK will usually be directed straight towards expatriate lending.
+Applicants who are currently residents outside the UK will usually be directed straight towards expatriate lending.
 You need experienced advice if you’re to get the best local-rate sterling mortgage you might be eligible for.

 In order to qualify for a UK resident mortgage you either need to be: